6ygb/CAMM/README.md

 - **Fees**: a **1% fee** is applied to every swap in order to pay liquidity providers.

 - **LP token**: LP supply is an encrypted `euint64`.
 A **minimum liquidity** of `100 * 10^6` (since decimals = 6) is enforced on the first mint.

+---

+## On-chain decryption without breaking confidentiality

+AMMs highly rely on division for computing swap output amounts and all liquidity operations.
+As for now (**FHEVM 0.7**), division between two encrypted numbers is not supported.
+However division between a ciphertext and a clear number is possible.
+This imply that all the denominators must be decrypted. </br> </br>
+Reserves are encrypted for confidentiality, decrypting them at each swap would leak the actual amounts being swaped.
+That's why, to operate, CAMM must find a way to decrypt reserves or other confidential amounts without leaking their real value. </br> </br>
+To achieve this, CAMM rely on a very simple mathematical concept : **division invariance**.
+This concept states that if you multiply your base numerator and denominator by the same number, the result (ratio) **will stay the same**. </br> </br>
+As written before, only our denominator needs to be decrypted.
+So if we multiply our numerator and denominator by an **encrypted random number**, only the **denomintaor times a random number** is decrypted, without leaking information on our base denominator value. </br> </br>
+Let's see with a simple example involving a simple swap :